↓

 Tek Electron Microscope Donated to Museum

-Posted on June 13, 2012 by VTMarch 12, 2021
+Posted on June 13, 2012 by VTJuly 22, 2022

 The family of the late Dr. Gertrude Rempfer donated the Tektronix Electron Microscope prototype that the Tek group was working on around 1968 when the project was canceled.
-Bruce Baur, John Addis, and Ed Sinclair, assisted by Gert’s son Willie Rempfer loaded … Continue reading →
+Bruce Baur, John Addis, and Ed Sinclair, assisted by Gert’s son Willie … Continue reading →

 Posted in Uncategorized